 Embracing the Empty Nest

 For many parents, the prospect of an empty nest can be both thrilling and daunting.
-Do you want to travel more to escape the Minnesota winters?
-Do you wish to spend more time with your grandchildren and less time working?
+Are you dreaming of more travel to escape harsh winters?
+Hoping to spend time with grandchildren or explore hobbies you’ve postponed?
+This phase marks the beginning of a new chapter with lifestyle changes, evolving relationships, and financial adjustments.

 Financial Considerations for Empty Nesters